 Used to describe gene edits or protein expression sustained over a long period of time.
 Durability is an important indicator of the permanence of cell, gene and genome editing therapies, specifically the ability to result in a lasting change to the gene edits or effects of the therapy (e.g. protein reduction or protein restoration, depending on the disease).

 An outcome of a clinical trial measuring a direct clinical benefit, such as safety, survival, decreased pain or the absence of disease.
 Clinical trials typically have both primary and secondary endpoints.
 When clinical trials accomplish the goals set forth in the study design, results are said to have “met their endpoints.”

 Also referred to as a cell therapy.
 In an ex vivo therapy, cells are removed from the body for modification.
 Modification is done by administering therapy directly to the cells before they are returned to the body.
-In the case of ex vivo CRISPR/Cas9 therapies, CRISPR/Cas9 is used to modify the extracted cells to repair them back to their proper function or add desired functions.
+In the case of ex vivo CRISPR/Cas9 therapies, CRISPR/Cas9 is used to modify cells to repair them to their desired functions.
 The engineered cells are then administered to the patient so they can treat a particular disease.

 Also known as F9 gene.
 F9 is the gene that produces the FIX protein and is the target for Intellia and Regeneron’s hemophilia B targeted gene insertion experimental treatment.

 Also known as FIX protein.
 FIX is a blood-clotting protein that is missing or defective in hemophilia B patients.
 Intellia and Regeneron’s hemophilia B experimental treatment aims to restore protein production resulting in FIX activity levels that are therapeutically effective, to halt disease symptoms and progression.